 Their protection becomes our protection

 Phytochemicals protect plants from their enemies.
-When we eat them we absorb the compounds that in turn strengthen our cells to fight off our enemies: heart disease, stroke, brain deterioration, diabetes, and protect against certain types of cancers.
+When we eat them we absorb the compounds that strengthen our cells to fight off our enemies: heart disease, stroke, brain deterioration, diabetes, and certain cancers.

 Bam!
 Reduce inflammation